Scleral Lenses for Keratoconus

 If you are interested in seeing whether scleral lenses are right for you, make sure that the eye doctor you visit has the knowledge and experience required to correctly fit the lenses on patients with keratoconus.
 Scleral lenses require precise customization, and every patient’s case of keratoconus varies in degrees of severity and corneal measurements.

 “I loved my visit from start to finish.
-Silicon Valley Eye Physicians staff is friendly, caring, and knowledgeable.
-The eye exam that I had for keratoconus was incredibly thorough and Dr. Moshe Mendelson and Dr. Jackson Lau explained all the results very clearly.
+The Silicon Valley Eye Physicians staff is friendly, caring and knowledgeable.
+The eye exam that I had for keratoconus was incredibly thorough and Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng explained all the results very clearly.
 He fitted me for scleral lenses, and now my eyes feel so comfortable that I frequently forget that I’m wearing contact lenses.“

 Ariela Gordon‐Shaag, Michel Millodot, Igor Kaiserman, Tzahi Sela, Guy Barnett Itzhaki, Yaffa Zerbib, Efrat Matityahu, Shira Shkedi, Svetlana Miroshnichenko and Einat Shneor, Risk factors for keratoconus in Israel: a case–control study, Ophthalmic and Physiological Optics, 35, 6, (673-681), (2015).